mvolkmann/MyUnixEnv/notes/Go02-GettingStarted.md

 This can also be used to view documentation on standard library packages.
 In addition to specifying a package name, a name the package exports can be specified to limit the output to just that documentation.
+For example, the standard library package "strings" exports a "Join" function.
-For example, `godoc strings Join`.
+To see its documentation, enter `godoc strings Join`.

 To see documentation for our "statistics" package, enter `godoc github.com/mvolkmann/statistics`